CDCgov/data-exchange-upload/upload-server/readme.md

 ##### AWS local development

-For local development, you can use [Minio](https://min.io/docs/minio/container/index.html) to emulate the AWS S3 API.
+For local development, [Minio](https://min.io/docs/minio/container/index.html) can be used to emulate the AWS S3 API.
 There is a Docker Compose file included here, `docker-compose.minio.yml` that creates and starts a Minio container.

-To start the service with an AWS S3 storage backend, run
+To start the service with an AWS S3 storage backend, run:

 ```shell
 podman-compose -f docker-compose.yml -f docker-compose.minio.yml up -d